hyperlexus/unaddict/README.md

 # addiction helper 3000
-helper to show how long it has been since your last relapse so you can be proud of yourself. runs either locally or can be deployed on your own website. works with password implementation
+helper to show how long it has been since your last relapse, so you can be proud of yourself. runs either locally or can be deployed on your own website.

+will maybe work with user ids in the future